ruby-hyperloop/todo-tutorial/README.md

 Okay lets see it in action:

 1. **Add the Todo Model:**
-  In the terminal window run:
+  In the terminal window run **on a single line**:

    `bundle exec rails g model Todo title:string completed:boolean priority:integer`

+   This runs a rails *generator* which will create the skeleton Todo model class, and create a *migration* which will and the necessary tables and columns to the database.

    **VERY IMPORTANT!** Now look in the db/migrate/ directory, and edit the migration file you have just created.
 It should be titled with a long string of numbers then "create_todos" at the end.
 Change the line creating the completed boolean field so that it looks like this:
     ```ruby
     ...
         t.boolean :completed, null: false, default: false
     ...
     ```
-    For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem)  Basically this keeps completed as a true boolean, and will avoid having to check between `false` and `nil` later on.
+    For details on 'why' see [this blog post.](https://robots.thoughtbot.com/avoid-the-threestate-boolean-problem) Basically this insures `completed` is treated as a true boolean, and will avoid having to check between `false` and `nil` later on.

     Now run `bundle exec rails db:migrate`